gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Then, the Group Manager replies to the joining node providing the information necessary to participate in the group communication.
 This join response follows the format of the Key Distribution success Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
 In particular:

-* The 'key' parameter includes what the joining node needs in order to set up the OSCORE Security Context as in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
+* The 'key' parameter includes what the joining node needs in order to set up the OSCORE Security Context as per Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 In particular:

    * The 'kty' parameter has value "Symmetric".